getsentry/raven-python/docs/config/index.rst

 auto_log_stacks
 ~~~~~~~~~~~~~~~

-Should Raven automatically log frame stacks (including locals) all calls as it would for exceptions.
+Should Raven automatically log frame stacks (including locals) for all calls as
+it would for exceptions.

 ::